 Alder Bottom Wildlife Management Area

-Alder Bottom WMA is located approximately 15 miles west of the city of Jamestown in the towns of Clymer and Sherman in Chautauqua County.
+Alder Bottom Wildlife Management Area (WMA) is 818 acres and is located approximately 15 miles west of the city of Jamestown.
 The area is primarily made up of wetland habitat.

 Alder Bottom WMA in winter

 General information on hunting and trapping includes how-to and safety tips with links to seasons, rules and regulations.